carlosschults/100-days-of-code/log.md

 **Today's Progress**: Ok, today I've definitely made some progress.
 I was able to create a nuget package for learning purposes by following the tutorial on Nuget's documentation.
 Nice!
 I'm continuing tomorrow.

 **Thoughts**: After I'm done creating and publishing the project, I need to look into how to automate the whole publishing process.

+### Day 26: May 20, 2019

+**Today's Progress**: Instead of continuing with the whole nuget thing, I've decided to implement some more methods, alongs with their tests.
+I'm also performing mutation testing, using [Stryker.NET](https://github.com/stryker-mutator/stryker-net).
+I've used just a few times but it's already given me some great insights about my tests.

+**Thoughts**: TODO - Write documentation for the created methods, fix the tests with surviving mutants and write overloads for the types not covered today.